IHyperLight/Keeptive/README.md

-# 🟢 Keeptive - Automated Window Interaction Tool
+# 🟢 Keeptive - Discreet Window Interaction Tool

 📌 Keeptive is a Python-based Windows automation tool designed to interact with the windows on your system by simulating user actions such as clicks and mouse movements discreetly and without interrupting your activity.